What to watch for today

 Billabong issued its third profit warning in six months.
 Shares in the Australian surfwear company declind to 19 Australian cents, their lowest ever.

-almost ready to restart a nuclear reactor at Yongbyon.
+North Korea goes fission.
+A US monitor says that it is almost ready to restart a nuclear reactor at Yongbyon.

 A French minister called Amazon the “destroyer of bookshops” and accused it of dumping in order to create a quasi-monopoly.
 There will be repercussions.